Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts/viewing_authorized_devices.md

 weight: 50
 date: 2021-08-12
 ---
-For accounts who have multi-factor authentication (MFA) enabled, the **Devices** menu appears.
-Access the **Devices** page to view the list of devices authorized to access your account.
-Device details include:
+Select **Devices** from the Account left navigation menu for accounts who have multi-factor authentication (MFA) enabled.
+Access the *Devices* view to see the list of devices authorized to access your account.
+Device details are:

 * Device
 * Browser